Complexity of Metric Dimension on Planar Graphs: Introduction

-\paragraph{Our Results} In the present work, we narrow the tractability gap of {\metricdp}.
-From the hardness side, we show that {\metricdp} on planar graphs, called {\pmetricdp}, is NP-hard, even for bounded degree planar graphs.
-Even though Garey and Johnson considered {\metricdp} over 30 years ago in their book~\cite[Problem GT61]{GareyJ1979}, but the complexity of the planar version of the problem remained unknown thus far.
+\paragraph{Our Results} In the present work, we significantly narrow the tractability gap of {\metricdp}.
+From the hardness side, we show that {\metricdp} on planar graphs, called {\pmetricdp}, is NP-hard, even for planar graphs of maximum degree~$6$.
 From the algorithmic side, we show that there is a polynomial-time algorithm to find the {\metricd} of outerplanar graphs.
-This significantly improves the 15-year-old algorithm on trees by Khuller~\etal\cite{Khuller96}.

-Our algorithm for outerplanar graphs presents a leap forward in the type of problems that can be solved on such graphs.
-Many graph problems, \eg independent set, are \emph{local} in the sense that a vertex has direct effect on its neighbors only---indirectly the effect propagates farther.
-The main obstacle in the {\metricdp} problem is that it is \emph{nonlocal}: a landmark can resolve faraway vertices.
-This means that standard approaches fail to work for it.
-In her seminal paper, Baker writes that the dynamic programming technique therein ``{\em will work for problems that involve local conditions on nodes and edges}''~\cite{Baker}.
-This does not include {\metricdp}.
-For the same reason, the generalizations of Baker's work by Eppstein~\cite{Eppstein00} and Courcelle~\cite{Courcelle} do not apply either, and a different kind of approach is necessary.

-The crux then to both our hardness and algorithmic results is our ability to constrain the effects of a landmark to a small area.
-The NP-hardness proof constructs a specific family of planar graphs for which {\metricdp} is essentially a local problem.
-The algorithm uses a tree structure to traverse the graph, together with several data structures that track the influence of landmarks on other vertices.
-The structures that we employ differ significantly from the ones used in standard bounded-treewidth techniques, Moreover, whereas outerplanar graphs have constant treewidth~\cite{Bodlaender86}, the tree structure used in our approach leads to a decomposition that can have arbitrary width.

-We believe that our algorithmic techniques present a generalization of Baker's work, and are of independent interest.
-In particular, they might lead to (new) algorithms for a broad class of non-local problems (see also Section~\ref{conc}).
+The crux to both of these results is our ability to deal with the fact that the {\metricdp} problem is extremely \emph{nonlocal}.
+In particular, a landmark can resolve vertices that are very far away from it.
+The paper thus focusses on constraining the effects of a landmark to a small area.
+The NP-hardness proof does this by constructing a specific family of planar graphs for which {\metricdp} is essentially a local problem.
+The algorithm on outerplanar graphs uses a tree structure to traverse the graph, together with several data structures that track the influence of landmarks on other vertices.
+As we show later, this is sufficient to keep the nonlocality of the problem in check.
+We believe that our algorithmic techniques are of independent interest, and could lead to (new) algorithms for a broad class of nonlocal problems.